Skip to content

 Whether you’re showing readers how to use a new social media platform, cook a delicious meal, or make a perfect DIY project, tutorial posts are a fun and informative way to connect with your audience.

-Additionally, like general informative posts, be sure to use clear and concise language, and include plenty of photos, video content, or diagrams to illustrate your points – no one wants to wade through a wall of text in order to find the information they need (I’m looking at you recipe websites).
+Additionally, like general informative posts, be sure to use clear and concise language, and include plenty of photos, video content, or diagrams to illustrate your points – no one wants to wade through a wall of text to find the information they need (I’m looking at you recipe websites).

-With a little effort, you can write a tutorial post that is both informative and helpful!
+With a little effort, you can write a tutorial post that is both informative and helpful.

 Framework 4: The review post